SirWumpus/post4/doc/standard.md

 - - -
 #### _rs
 ( -- `aaddr` `n` `s` )
 Push the return stack base address, depth `n`, and size `s`.
 This stack is a fixed size and grows upward.
+Some Forth systems implement the return stack using the CPU's return stack, growing down from top of memory and without limit (well until it hits something important); Post4 uses an independent return stack.

 - - -
 #### _window